epurpur/QGIS-intro/README.md

   - Download 'Intro to QGIS Data.zip' from this github repository

+# Hands On steps

+  - Load the data, including basemap

+  - Basic navigation, various panels and dialog boxes

+  -

 # Self Help and More Learning (the most important part)

   - Books, Blogs, etc.